punchagan/expense-tracker/README.md

 - Mark transactions as children of another transaction.
 Useful when splitting a bill after it's been paid, etc.

+- Newly "scraped" entries are highlighted as to-be-reviewed in the UI.
+Entries need to be manually marked as reviewed as scrapers could just be automated jobs, for instance.

 ### Ideas to be implemented